The history of Kilimanjaro and

 “I thought, ‘I could do that’,” the Cincinnati attorney said.
 After years of trying to coordinate busy schedules and the seasonal temperament of the region, he and two of his four sons, Paul and Joe, finally settled on a date and started intense research and preparation for their trip.

 Coca-Cola came up frequently in articles and guidebooks about Kilimanjaro, Paul Calardo recalled.
-Even his map of the mountain noted that the Marangu was also known as the Coca-Cola route, he said.
+Even his map of the mountain noted that the Marangu was also known as the

 "All the other routes are in Swahili.
 It was kind of funny,” said Paul, a salesperson for a video and post-production company in Covington, Ky.